Zaplib/zaplib/zaplib/docs/src/getting_started.md

 * `cargo run -p example_lightning` (heavy; best to do a release build; see below)
 * `cargo run -p example_bigedit` (heavy; best to do a release build; see below)

+**Warning:** On Mac we currently have a memory leak bug, so some examples might crash after a while.
+Windows doens't work at all currently.
+Linux hasn't been tested very well recently.
+WebAssembly (below) should generally work well though.
+Early alpha software.. stay tuned!

 For a more performant build, add the `--release` flag, e.g.:
 * `cargo run -p example_single_button --release`